 Tenancy in common (TIC): What is it and how does it work?

-Tenancy in common is an important legal concept to understand if you’re thinking of buying a home with a friend or a partner you’re not in a romantic relationship with.
-Also known as TIC, tenancy in common allows two people to buy a property, own unequal shares in it, and pass their share to someone other than the other owner.
+Tenancy in common (TIC) is an important legal concept to understand.
+It is a flexible, common structure of property ownership that allows friends or non-married partners to buy a property, own unequal shares in it, and pass their share to someone other than the other owner.

 Key takeaways: